 - 1. Before you begin, turn the engine off and let it cool. - 2.
 When the engine is cool, wrap a thick cloth around the coolant pressure relief cap on the coolant reservoir (a translucent plastic bottle).
 Slowly turn cap counterclockwise (left) until pressure begins to release. - 3.
 Step back while the pressure releases. - 4.
 When you are sure that all the pressure has been released, use the cloth to turn it counterclockwise and remove the cap. - 5.
-Fill the coolant reservoir slowly with the proper coolant mixture (see above), to within the "cold fill range" or the "cold full" level on the reservoir.
+Fill the coolant reservoir slowly with the proper coolant mixture (see above), to within the "COLD FILL RANGE" or the "FULL COLD" level on the reservoir.
 If you removed the radiator cap in an overflow system, fill the radiator until the coolant is visible and radiator is almost full. - 6.
 Replace the cap.
 Turn until tightly installed.
 (Cap must be tightly installed to prevent coolant loss.)

-After any coolant has been added, check the coolant concentration, refer to Checking Engine Coolant section.
-If the concentration is not 50/50 (protection to -34° F/ -36° C), drain some coolant and adjust the concentration.
+After any coolant has been added, check the coolant concentration (refer to Checking engine coolant).
+If the concentration is not 50/50 (protection to $-34^{\circ}$ F/ $-36^{\circ}$ C), drain some coolant and adjust the concentration.
 It may take several drains and additions to obtain a 50/50 coolant concentration.